Adaptation Of A Red Eyed Tree Frog

 A special kind of frog as red eyed tree frog is found only in the jungles of Central America.
 The Red Eyed Tree Frog is nocturnal, living in the canopy by day and emerging into the open to fend off predators at night.

-Their vivid crimson eyes, which mix in well with the verdant surroundings that act as a means of communication and disguise.
-The frogs’ feet are structurally unique with pads that secrete mucus to aid with breathing and moisture retention.
-They lay their eggs on leaves above water during mating, and they participate in amplexus muscles that is a unique reproductive activity in which the male clasps the female.
+They lay their eggs on leaves above water during mating, and they participate in amplexus muscles which is a unique reproductive activity in which the male clasps the female.
 Their quick fingers and toes aid in catching food and they feed a wide variety of insects.
 Due to these adaptations, the Red Eyed Tree Frog is able to flourish in its native environment and maintain the ecological balance of the Rainforest

 Physiological Adaptations Of A Red Eyed Tree Frog: